jamesconfy/Login-Validation/README.md

 # Login_Validation
-Code to validate a user
+Codes to take, validate and store a user using Python(Flask)